rileymcnair/KoolVidz/README.md

 Team Members: Riley McNair, Evan Chen, Leon Zhang, Maxwell Liu, Orrin Zhong

 Our team plans to implement a video sharing service to provide information and entertainment to users.
-This includes a search bar, like/dislike system, and a top videos page.
+This includes a search bar, like/dislike system, and a view counter.

 Planned Features: